EV LEGISLATION GUIDE

 • OZEV installer assessment — the OZEV-approved installer qualification (required for grant-funded installations) tests knowledge of the Code of Practice.
 Installers must demonstrate understanding of earthing, protective device selection, load management, and certification requirements.

-• GN3 inspection requirement — when inspecting EV charging installations, GN3 (IET Guidance Note 3: Inspection and Testing, 9th Edition) requires that the inspector shall consult the IET Code of Practice to determine appropriate inspection items, tests, and acceptance criteria specific to EV equipment.
-Inspectors cannot rely solely on the standard Appendix 6 schedule for EV work.
+• GN3 inspection guidance — when inspecting EV charging installations, GN3 (IET Guidance Note 3: Inspection and Testing, 9th Edition) directs the inspector to the IET Code of Practice for the inspection items, tests and acceptance criteria specific to EV equipment.
+The standard Appendix 6 schedule on its own does not cover EV work.

 • Purchasing the Code of Practice — the 5th Edition is available from the IET Shop (theiet.org) in print and digital formats.
 The digital edition includes hyperlinked cross-references and is updated between print editions when regulations change.